 Nykredit Realkredit is a specialised bank licensed to undertake mortgage Banking.
-As such Nykredit Realkredit must not accept deposits but is required to fund its mortgage lending solely through the issuance of covered bonds.
-Nykredit has a strategic alliance with 50+ Danish local and regional banks, through which Totalkredit A/S, a subsidiary mortgage bank of Nykredit, offers Totalkredit-branded mortgage loans.
+Nykredit Realkredit may therefore not accept deposits but is required to fund its mortgage lending solely through issuance of covered bonds.
+Nykredit has a strategic alliance with 50+ Danish local and regional banks, through which Totalkredit A/S, a subsidiary mortgage provider of Nykredit, offers Totalkredit-branded mortgage loans.
 Nykredit has a nationwide sales and advisory centre, Nykredit Direkte®, that originates mortgages to personal and SME customers under the Nykredit brand.

-For 2018, Nykredit Realkredit A/S's profit after tax had decreased to DKK 5,759m against DKK 8,080m the year before.
+In 2019, Nykredit Realkredit A/S's profit after tax increased to DKK 7,443m against DKK 5,810m the year before.
 Overall, this is one of the best performances in Nykredit's history, albeit lower than the historically strong performance in 2017, which was positively impacted by several one-off factors.
-The loan portfolio grew to DKK 1,171bn against DKK 1,138bn at end-2017.
-The Nykredit Realkredit Group's market share of mortgage lending was 41.3%.
+The loan portfolio grew to DKK 1,263bn against DKK 1,171bn at end-2018.
+The Nykredit Realkredit Group's market share of mortgage lending was 42%.